 Speak with a Personal Injury Attorney.

 If you or someone you know was electrocuted while on the job, it can be helpful to obtain the assistance of a skilled personal injury attorney.
-Contact attorney Tim O’Keeffe, Tatum O’Brien or Sara Monson of O’Keeffe O’Brien Lyson Foss today by calling 877 235 8002.
+Contact attorney Tim O’Keeffe, Tatum O’Brien or Sara Monson of O’Keeffe O’Brien Lyson Attorneys today by calling 877 235 8002.